Stress Relief Bubbles

 Sometimes the best way to deal with anxiety is through gentle distraction and play.
 This simple interactive activity helps redirect nervous energy while giving your mind a break from anxious thoughts.

-How Tactile Stress Relief Works
+How Tactile Distraction Works

 The Science Behind Tactile Stress Relief

-- Reduced restless energy and fidgeting
+- Physical release of restless energy and fidgeting urges

 Try These Next